securesecrets/shadejs/docs/queries/oracle.md

 # Oracle Examples

-This page demonstrates how to query the Shade Oracle Router, which serves price feeds from various sources inluding: Band Protocol, ShadeSwap pools, derivative redemption rates, and others.
+This page demonstrates how to query the Shade Oracle Router, which serves price feeds from various sources including: Band Protocol, ShadeSwap pools, derivative redemption rates, and others.
 ## Single Oracle Price

 **input**